KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 ### <a id="use-dflt-tls-scrt"></a> Use a default TLS secret

-To make your `web` workloads available over HTTPS by using a wildcard certificate, modify your Avi Gateway to supply a default TLS Certificate as a secret.
+To make your `web` workloads available over HTTPS by using a wildcard certificate, edit your Avi Gateway to supply a default TLS Certificate as a secret.

 1. Create a secret in the `avi-system` namespace that holds your certificate.
 For instructions, see